airspeed-velocity/asv/docs/source/asv.conf.json.rst

 the versions of packages to be installed.
 The dictionary must also include a ``python`` key specifying the Python version.

+In addition, the following keys can be present: ``sys_platform``, ``environment_type``.
+If present, the include rule is active only if the values match, using same matching rules as explained for ``exclude`` above.

 The exclude rules are not applied to includes.

 For example::

     "include": [
-        {'python': '2.7', 'numpy': '1.8.2'}
+        {'python': '2.7', 'numpy': '1.8.2'},
+        {'platform': 'win32', 'environment_type': 'conda', 'libpython': ''}
     ]

-This corresponds to one additional environment running on Python 2.7 and including the specified version of Numpy.
+This corresponds to two additional environments.
+One runs on Python 2.7 and including the specified version of Numpy.
+The second is active only for Conda on Windows, and installs the latest version of ``libpython``.

 ``benchmark_dir``
 -----------------